trojrobert/MLOps_roadmap_and_curriculum/README.md

    - Cloud service - Digital ocean

-- Build a web app with FastAPI, integrate a machine learning model for time series and deploy on Heroku
+- Build a web app with FastAPI, integrate a machine learning model for time series and deploy on Heroku (Optional)

 #### Projects Resources
 [How to Deploy Machine Learning Models using Flask with Code!](https://www.analyticsvidhya.com/blog/2020/04/how-to-deploy-machine-learning-model-flask/)